Can I make an offer on a house before I have my mortgage lined up?

 Are you currently working with a real estate agent?
 If not, you should consider doing so.
 If you do have an agent on your side, or you will in the near future, ask them about this strategy.
 Ask if it makes sense to make an offer before you have a mortgage pre-approval letter in hand, based on your local market conditions.
 As mentioned earlier, a lot of this has to do with the speed and competitiveness of your local real estate market.

 You can also learn more about mortgage pre-approval, house hunting, and similar topics right here on our website.
 We have one of the largest collections of home buying tutorials available anywhere, and it's growing every day.
-To get started, do a topic or keyword search in the box provided at the top of the site.
+You might want to start with this related article about offering more than the pre-approval amount.